<< previous page: holding companies, agencies, media

 Depending on the type of interaction, this is also sometimes described as "customer relationship management" (or CRM), for example in the case of customer loyalty schemes, or financial services membership.
 In many cases, old-style direct mail agencies and new-style interactive agencies have merged to offer a combined service.
 Social media (Facebook, Twitter, search marketing etc) transcends its roots in CRM and so it is also widely offered by PR agencies who for the most part don't otherwise provide traditional direct & digital marketing services.

 Sales promotion covers a variety of different areas, such as in-store promotions, exhibitions or one-off sponsored events.
 In very broad terms it relates to the interaction between the client brand and its customer in a specific place (for example, in a store) or at a specific event (for example, a sports match or a concert).
 However different agencies use different terms to describe the process.
-Those involved in the retail environment often use the term "shopper marketing" or "brand activation"; while agencies which specialise in live events usually call it "experiential marketing".
+Those involved in the retail environment often use the term "shopper marketing", "brand activation" or "customer engagement"; while agencies which specialise in live events usually call it "experiential marketing".

 Traditionally, all of these marketing services disciplines have been largely execution-based - in other words, a large client would employ an advertising agency to come up with its main advertising concept, and would then hire the appropriate marketing services agency to adapt that concept in other forms.
 However the lines between these different disciplines have become blurred, especially with the emergence of the internet as a major advertising medium.